 Consultants vary wildly.
 Finding the right type of consultant is the first step.
 Are you looking for a coach-type?
 A specialist to work within a narrow area of the business?
 A strategist to help you get off the ground or to help you improve sales?
 Or are you needing someone that can tighten up your systems and operations?
 (I am a strategic consultant, a generalist.)

 Third, it is wise to not get stuck price shopping.
-You can work with a less experienced consultant with a lower rate, at a slower pace, with less of an overall impact.
+You can work with a less experienced consultant at a lower rate, at a slower pace, with less of an overall impact.
 Time wasted does usually equal money wasted.
 With consulting, the rate does often reflect the level of experience and ability to affect change.
-The the right consultant will ultimately save you money.
+The right consultant will ultimately save you money.
 Often a lot of money.

-With that aside let’s move in to an overview of common areas of a strategic start-up consultant’s areas of involvement:
+With that aside let’s move into an overview of common areas of a strategic start-up consultant’s areas of involvement:

 Providing an independent and educated perspective on your business idea.
-Often and preferably, this comes from real-life experience, both from their own path as well from helping many others in theirs.
+Often and preferably, this comes from real-life experience, both from their own path as well as from helping many others in theirs.

 Assessing you as a business owner- this step is often glossed over though it should be taken very seriously.
 Being self-aware and creating a business structure that factors in your strengths and weaknesses is crucial to your success and long-term satisfaction with your role.